June Carter Cash: Early life

-After Doc and Carl dropped out of the music business in late 1946, Maybelle and her daughters moved to Sunshine Sue Workman's "Old Dominion Barn Dance" on the WRVA Richmond station.
-After a while there, they moved to WNOX in Knoxville, Tennessee, where they met Chet Atkins with Homer and Jethro.
+After Doc and Carl left the music business in late 1946, Maybelle and her daughters moved to Sunshine Sue Workman's "Old Dominion Barn Dance" on WRVA in Richmond.
+They later moved to WNOX in Knoxville, Tennessee, where they met Chet Atkins while working with Homer and Jethro.

-In 1949, the Carter Sisters and Mother Maybelle, with their lead guitarist, Atkins, were living in Springfield, Missouri, and performing regularly at KWTO.
-Ezra "Eck" Carter, Maybelle's husband and manager of the group, declined numerous offers from the Grand Ole Opry to move the act to Nashville, Tennessee, because the Opry would not permit Atkins to accompany the group onstage.
-Atkins' reputation as a guitar player had begun to spread, and studio musicians were fearful that he would displace them as a 'first-call' player if he came to Nashville.
-Finally, in 1950, Opry management relented and the group, along with Atkins, became part of the Opry company.
-Here the family befriended Hank Williams and Elvis Presley (to whom they were distantly related), and June met Johnny Cash.
+In 1949, the Carter Sisters and Mother Maybelle, with Atkins as lead guitarist, lived in Springfield, Missouri, and performed regularly at KWTO.
+Ezra declined repeated offers from the Grand Ole Opry to move the act to Nashville because the Opry would not allow Atkins to accompany them onstage.
+Studio musicians feared Atkins would displace them as a first‑call player.
+In 1950, Opry management relented, and the group, with Atkins, joined the Opry.
+The family befriended Hank Williams and Elvis Presley, and Carter met Johnny Cash.

-Carter and her sisters, with their mother Maybelle and aunt Sara joining in from time to time, reclaimed the name "The Carter Family" for their act during the 1960s and 1970s.
+During the 1960s and 1970s, Carter and her sisters, with Maybelle and Sara joining at times, reclaimed the name "The Carter Family" for their act.